Ready to get ahead? Awesome.

 According to the U.S. Department of Education, college credit earned prior to high school graduation reduces the average time-to-degree and increases the likelihood of graduation for participating students.
 There is also evidence that dual enrollment increases academic performance and educational attainment.
 MI School Data provides numerous facts and figures showing that dual enrollment participants are more likely than nonparticipants to graduate high school, go on to college, and complete college degrees.

-In fact, at Delta nearly 1,000 high school students earned 12,296 college credits last year!
+In fact, at Delta over 1,400 high school students earned 12,620 college credits last year!

 WHAT IS THE COST TO DUAL ENROLL?

-At Delta, all dual enrolled students, whether residing “in-district” Bay, Midland or Saginaw Counties OR “out of district” any other county within the State of Michigan pays the “in-district” tuition rate.
+At Delta, all dual enrolled students, whether residing “in-district” -- Bay, Midland or Saginaw Counties OR “out of district” -- any other county within the State of Michigan, pay the “in-district” tuition rate.
 And families save money on college costs, because school districts usually pay the tuition and fees for dual enrollees.
 Each high school is different in terms of whether it covers most or all of the costs.
 Check with your high school guidance counselor to find out how to get started in classes at Delta College.

 School Sponsored Dual Enrollment